Gireve/pncp-implementation-guide/docs/05-iso15118-plug-and-charge.md

 If the vehicle has no valid Contract Certificate to be presented to the Charging Point, the Charging Point will try to get one and to transfer it to the vehicle.

-![EV-User plugs vehicle on charging point](./images/media/image27.png)
+![EV-User plugs vehicle on charging point](./images/media/image27.png) *Figure 9 - The EV-User plugs its ISO-15118-ready vehicle on an ISO-15118-ready charging point*

 The vehicle: